 - Demonstrate an understanding of English grammar including: parts of speech, sentence structure, punctuation, and common sentence errors.

 - Identify the elements of fiction through novels read as well as common techniques of literature such as irony, symbolism, flashback, and figurative language.

 - Read poetry related to people, places, and events studied and write poems.

 - Read at least 8 books (historical fiction or biography)

-- Informative speech
+- Informative or persuasive speech